NerdHerdNetwork/NerdHerdNetwork.github.io/_castle-wars/2022-11-4-Castle-Wars-Update-2.1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JEB6emgWHdk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 ---

 I wanted to add settings and a settings menu to my game to enable accessibility settings for those who need it, including myself.
-I chose to use Unity Asset: Databox.
+I chose to use Unity Asset: [**Databox**](https://assetstore.unity.com/packages/tools/utilities/databox-data-editor-save-solution-155189).
 Databox is a modular data storage solution.
 I got it in a humble bunder a while back, so this is also a way to alleviate some buyer's remorse.

 Really quickly, this is the new main menu.
 I whipped it up because I got really tired of looking at the default Unity skybox.
 The player devices panel has been moved to the top left.